hakolao/ecs/README.md

 # LibECS

-An entity component system written in C using a limited number of c libraries.
+An entity component system written in C using a limited number of c libraries for self education purposes.

 ## Run